svilupp/LLMCheatsheets.jl/README.md

 ## Overview

-LLMCheatsheets.jl is a Julia package designed to make it easy and instant to teach AI about new packages and repositories by creating instant cheatsheets from GitHub repositories.
-This tool aims to bridge the gap between human-readable documentation and AI-friendly knowledge representation.
+LLMCheatsheets.jl makes it easy and instant to teach AI models about new packages and repositories by creating cheatsheets from GitHub repositories.
+This tool aims to bridge the gap between human-accessible documentation and AI-friendly knowledge representation.

+By default, we take a subset of the folders and files in the provided repository and summarize them using an LLM into a single cheatsheet.

 ## Features

-- Instant cheatsheet generation from GitHub repositories
+- **Instant cheatsheet generation** from GitHub repositories.
-- AI-friendly knowledge representation
+- **AI-friendly knowledge representation** by summarizing code and documentation (or just collate all the raw files into a single string).
-- Easy integration with language models and AI assistants
+- **Easy integration** with language models and AI assistants (just copy the cheatsheet into your prompt).
-- Support for various Julia packages and repositories
+- **Support for any package** and easier to start than Retrieval Augmented Generation (RAG).

 ## Installation